aplteam/Cider/README.md

 #### Actions

-Once a folder is established that holds a Cider config file the user command performs the following actions:
+Once a folder is established that holds a Cider config file, the user command performs the following actions:

 1. Creates the project space (namespace); if it already exists it must be empty
 1. Sets the system variables `⎕IO`, `⎕ML` and `⎕WX` in the project space